Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Customs

 In addition to the penance, fasting, processions and Masses mentioned above, all done to appease God's anger and avoid His chastisements, Rogation days are days to pray for farmers and to realize how dependent we are on them.
 If your children don't understand where food comes from, teach them.
 Explain the supply chain to them so they know how our ability to eat involves God's blessings and man's labor at every step.
 Teach them how food begins with God and then is raised by farmers, handled by pickers and butchers, packaged by workers, kept fresh by refrigeration invented and maintained by men, delivered around by truckers, pilots, and train engineers, bought by stores, sold by clerks, etc. (see this site's page on Gratitude).
-If you are a farmer, ask your priest to bless your farm; the Roman Ritual is full of blessings for everything from seed to swine to stables.
+A prayer for the day:

 Meditating on how devastating natural forces can be is also in order for the day.
 We are usually so buffered from the natural world with our cozy, modern homes, air conditioning, ability to fly through the air from Chicago to Paris in hours, and other wonders, that we can easily sentimentalize nature and see her in a Rousseauian way -- taking her for granted, being condescending toward her, and exhibiting masterful instead of masterly behaviors in our dealings with her.
 It is rare that nature breaches in cataclysmic ways the walls of civilization and technology we've set up around us, but breach them she can, and does, and this reality must be appreciated.